SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_5.md

 This model simulates bacterial growth based on metabolism and energy production.
 The model comprises three parts stored in containers: Metabolism, Energy production, and Bacterial growth.
+If you find this model useful for your own research, please remember to [cite us](https://github.com/SergioCoboLopez/Workshop_ESA/blob/main/CITATION.cff){: .btn .btn-purple }

 ### Metabolism